Filter Options

 Is Etosha good for a self-drive safari?

 “Self-drive Etosha safari visitors rave about coming here.
-A good network of well-maintained trails crosses the park in every direction, and the camping areas are more like not-so-small villages, with a host of organized safari activities, swimming pools, restaurants, grocery stores and more.
-For some, the ease of reaching Etosha (paved roads connect Etosha to the rest of Namibia) and exploring the park once there means that it is not quite adventurous enough, but such is the appeal of its wildlife and rather special scenery that most are willing to make an exception to their need for hard-core adventure.”
+A good network of well-maintained trails crosses the park in every direction, and the camping areas are like not-so-small villages.
+They have a host of organized safari activities, swimming pools, restaurants, grocery stores and more.
+Paved roads connect Etosha to the rest of Namibia.
+For some travelers, the ease of reaching and exploring the park means it is not quite adventurous enough.
+But such is the appeal of its exceptional wildlife and special scenery that most are willing to overlook their need for more hard-core adventure.”

 3